Bryce93/Data_Analysis/README.md

 # Data_Analysis
-A place where I will be storing my Data Analytics projects to practice and develop further skills in R and Python.
+A place where I will be storing my Data Analytics projects to practice and develop further skills in Python.